 Two new cases of COVID-19 in Leeds, Grenville, and Lanark

-Two new cases of COVID-19 are being reported in the Leeds, Grenville, and Lanark region.
+The Leeds, Grenville, and Lanark District Health Unit is reporting two new cases of COVID-19 today.

-The number of known active cases has gone slightly up, it's now at 3.
+Known active cases in the region went slightly up, it's now at 5.

 No one is in the hospital with the virus.

-Of the active cases, 2 are in Lanark East, and 1 is UCLG East.
+Of the active cases, 2 are in Lanark East, 2 are in UCLG East, and one is currently unknown.

-Info from our surveillance dashboard: Active cases today: 3 – 2 new cases.
-Total of 1748 cases to date and 1685 recovered.
-Geographically: 2 cases in Lanark East and 1 in Leeds and Grenville East.
+Active cases today: 5 – 2 new.
+Total of 1750 cases to date - 1685 recovered.
+On the map: 2 cases in Lanark East and 2 in Leeds and Grenville East (1 unknown).
+None are from variants of concern.
 No one in hospital.
 No outbreaks.
-For full report, visit: https://t.co/GL5hgtcoS7 pic.twitter.com/LBFqluRiTy— LGL Health Unit (@LGLHealthUnit) June 9, 2021
+For full report: https://t.co/GL5hgsUNtx pic.twitter.com/Bh2KH9vyxY— LGL Health Unit (@LGLHealthUnit) June 10, 2021